 Please note: No experience necessary; all materials and safety equipment are included.
 Please make sure to wear close-toed sneakers or boots, jeans and a cotton t-shirt.
 Do NOT wear flip-flops, open toed shoes or highly flammable clothing.

 This class is appropriate for ages 14+.

-This class will take place at Arc + Flame Center, located at 125 Fedex Way, Rochester NY.
+Location:This class will take place at Rochester Arc + Flame Center, located at 125 Fedex Way, Rochester NY

 Eunsuh Choi is the archetypal immigrant’s tale run through the artist’s filter.
-Choi arrived in the U.S. having already completed a Master’s degree in glass from Kookmin University (Korea), but determined to pursue further glass education.
-She chose the Rochester Institute of Technology as a place where she could both study English and earn a second MFA degree in glass.
-Choi’s work has been featured in a number of magazines in the USA, Germany, and Korea, and her artworks are also on permanent collection in the Corning Museum of Glass, the European Museum of Modern Glass, and 9 other well world renowned places.
-Choi has been working glass for over 22 years and has broad knowledge in all aspect of glass.
-With Glass experience, Choi has a solid studio art experience in metal, clay, textiles, and fiber art.
-Her experience in glass includes flameworking, kiln forming (casting, fusing, and slumping), cold working, stained glass, mosaic and glass blowing as well.
-Eunsuh has been on own team since 2001 and has been teaching glass classes and workshops in the Glass Department since then.
+Choi arrived in the U.S. with a Master’s degree in glass from Kookmin University (Korea), but determined to pursue further glass education, she chose the Rochester Institute of Technology as a place where she could both study English and earn a second MFA degree in glass.
+Choi’s work has been featured in a number of magazines in the USA, Germany, and Korea, and her artworks are also on permanent collection in the Corning Museum of Glass, the European Museum of Modern Glass, and 9 other world renowned places.
+Along with 22 years of glass experience, Choi has studio art experience in metal, clay, textiles, and fiber art.
+Her experience in glass include flameworking, kiln forming (casting, fusing, and slumping), cold working, stained glass, mosaic and glass blowing as well.For details on our COVID-19 policies, class cancellation policy, parking, and more please visit our FAQs.